jenkins-infra/jenkins.io/content/blog/2016/2016-05-19-update-plugin-for-pipeline-tutorial.md

 GREAT SUCCESS!

-This step doesn't actually *do* anything yet, but it's recognized by Jenkins and can be included in your pipeline scripts at that point, so, we're on our way, kids!
+This step doesn't actually *do* anything yet, but it's recognized by Jenkins and can be included in your pipeline scripts at that point, so, we're on our way!

 ### The `step` metastep

 The step that we created above is a first-class DSL addition that can be used in Pipeline scripts.
 There's another way to make your plugin work usable from a Pipeline job, without making it a first-class build step.
 This is by use of the `step` "metastep", mentioned in the [pipeline-plugin DEVGUIDE.md](https://github.com/jenkinsci/pipeline-plugin/blob/893e3484a25289c59567c6724f7ce19e3d23c6ee/DEVGUIDE.md#build-steps).
 When using this approach, you simply refactor your `Builder` or `Publisher` to extend `SimpleBuildStep`, and then you can reference the build step from the Pipeline DSL using the `step` method.

-Whoa, that's a lot of uses of the word "step".
-Let's back up a... umm.. step.

 In the Jenkins GUI, go to the config screen for a Pipeline job and click on the Snippet Generator checkbox.
 Select 'step: General Build Step' from the dropdown, and then have a look at the options that appear in the 'Build Step' dropdown.
 To compare with our previous work, let's see what "Archive the artifacts" looks like: